KEY TAKEAWAYS

 - Engage expert reviewers for high-risk areas.
 Internal review handles routine code.
 Payment processing, authentication, data handling, and infrastructure code benefit from specialized AI code review service expertise.

 Production readiness is not a one-time event.
 It is a continuous discipline, especially when AI is generating new code daily.
+Download the startup AI code security checklist to prevent such risk.

 How GrowExx’s AI Code Audit & Validation Service Helps